-The acquisition of this prominent site from the Department of Education and Training will enable the City to progress with the development of a landmark building to house the JRPAC to meet the cultural development needs of the City of Joondalup.
+The acquisition of this prominent site from the Department of Education and Training will enable the City to progress the cultural development needs of the City of Joondalup.

-The acquisition of this site will also enable the City to explore the potential opportunities for use of the land originally set aside for the JRPAC, being the present carpark between the City of Joondalup Building and Boas Avenue.
+The acquisition of this site will also enable the City to explore the potential opportunities for use of the land originally set aside for the cultural facility, being the present carpark between the City of Joondalup Building and Boas Avenue.
 The various opportunities for development of this site for uses that would complement its strategic location are currently being considered and will be the subject of a future report to Council.